GlimpseArchive/Glimpse.Client/README.md

 More information about Glimpse can be found at [getGlimpse.com](http://getGlimpse.com)

-# Building the Glimpse Client Today
+# Building the Glimpse Client

 * Install [Node.js](http://nodejs.org)
 * Run